Amgen Inc. (NASDAQ:AMGN) Shares Bought by Candriam Luxembourg S.C.A.

-Candriam Luxembourg S.C.A. lifted its holdings in shares of Amgen Inc. (NASDAQ:AMGN) by 15.2% in the third quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
-The institutional investor owned 1,109,804 shares of the medical research company’s stock after buying an additional 146,147 shares during the period.
-Amgen comprises 1.6% of Candriam Luxembourg S.C.A.’s investment portfolio, making the stock its 6th biggest holding.
-Candriam Luxembourg S.C.A. owned approximately 0.20% of Amgen worth $235,990,000 as of its most recent SEC filing.
+Candriam Luxembourg S.C.A. increased its stake in shares of Amgen Inc. (NASDAQ:AMGN) by 15.2% in the third quarter, Holdings Channel.com reports.
+The firm owned 1,109,804 shares of the medical research company’s stock after buying an additional 146,147 shares during the quarter.
+Amgen comprises approximately 1.6% of Candriam Luxembourg S.C.A.’s investment portfolio, making the stock its 6th biggest position.
+Candriam Luxembourg S.C.A.’s holdings in Amgen were worth $235,990,000 as of its most recent SEC filing.

-Several other hedge funds have also modified their holdings of the company.
-Tempus Wealth Planning LLC boosted its holdings in shares of Amgen by 11.4% during the third quarter.
-Tempus Wealth Planning LLC now owns 5,735 shares of the medical research company’s stock worth $1,220,000 after purchasing an additional 585 shares during the last quarter.
-Strategic Family Wealth Counselors L.L.C. boosted its holdings in shares of Amgen by 44.5% during the third quarter.
-Strategic Family Wealth Counselors L.L.C. now owns 1,298 shares of the medical research company’s stock worth $276,000 after purchasing an additional 400 shares during the last quarter.
-MEMBERS Trust Co boosted its holdings in Amgen by 104.6% in the third quarter.
-MEMBERS Trust Co now owns 3,674 shares of the medical research company’s stock valued at $790,000 after acquiring an additional 1,878 shares during the last quarter.
-RSM US Wealth Management LLC boosted its holdings in Amgen by 1.9% in the third quarter.
-RSM US Wealth Management LLC now owns 3,393 shares of the medical research company’s stock valued at $721,000 after acquiring an additional 63 shares during the last quarter.
-Finally, Summit Financial LLC boosted its holdings in Amgen by 94.4% in the third quarter.
-Summit Financial LLC now owns 2,236 shares of the medical research company’s stock valued at $475,000 after acquiring an additional 1,086 shares during the last quarter.
-74.95% of the stock is owned by institutional investors and hedge funds.
+A number of other hedge funds also recently added to or reduced their stakes in AMGN.
+Nordea Investment Management AB increased its position in Amgen by 155.5% during the 3rd quarter.
+Nordea Investment Management AB now owns 6,645,373 shares of the medical research company’s stock worth $1,433,672,000 after purchasing an additional 4,044,262 shares in the last quarter.
+Amundi bought a new stake in Amgen during the 2nd quarter worth approximately $402,403,000.
+Bank of Montreal Can grew its holdings in Amgen by 84.4% during the 2nd quarter.
+Bank of Montreal Can now owns 2,358,762 shares of the medical research company’s stock worth $601,863,000 after acquiring an additional 1,079,366 shares during the last quarter.
+Charles Schwab Investment Management Inc. grew its holdings in Amgen by 13.7% during the 2nd quarter.
+Charles Schwab Investment Management Inc. now owns 7,242,037 shares of the medical research company’s stock worth $1,765,247,000 after acquiring an additional 871,428 shares during the last quarter.
+Finally, Liberty Wealth Management LLC grew its holdings in Amgen by 25,684.8% during the 2nd quarter.
+Liberty Wealth Management LLC now owns 478,823 shares of the medical research company’s stock worth $1,950,000 after acquiring an additional 476,966 shares during the last quarter.
+Institutional investors and hedge funds own 74.95% of the company’s stock.

-The firm also recently disclosed a quarterly dividend, which will be paid on Tuesday, March 8th.
-Stockholders of record on Tuesday, February 15th will be given a dividend of $1.94 per share.
-The ex-dividend date of this dividend is Monday, February 14th.
+The company also recently announced a quarterly dividend, which will be paid on Tuesday, March 8th.
+Stockholders of record on Tuesday, February 15th will be issued a $1.94 dividend.
+The ex-dividend date is Monday, February 14th.
+This represents a $7.76 annualized dividend and a dividend yield of 3.45%.
 This is an increase from Amgen’s previous quarterly dividend of $1.76.
-This represents a $7.76 annualized dividend and a dividend yield of 3.45%.
-Amgen’s payout ratio is currently 72.50%.
+Amgen’s dividend payout ratio is currently 72.50%.

-AMGN has been the topic of a number of research analyst reports.
-Wells Fargo & Company initiated coverage on Amgen in a report on Wednesday, December 8th.
-They issued an “equal weight” rating and a $210.00 target price on the stock.
-Barclays reduced their target price on Amgen from $230.00 to $228.00 and set an “equal weight” rating on the stock in a report on Wednesday, November 3rd.
-Royal Bank of Canada raised their price objective on Amgen from $216.00 to $218.00 and gave the company a “sector perform” rating in a research report on Tuesday, December 21st.
-Morgan Stanley cut their price objective on Amgen from $251.00 to $235.00 and set an “equal weight” rating on the stock in a research report on Tuesday, October 12th.
-Finally, Robert W. Baird reissued a “sell” rating on shares of Amgen in a research report on Thursday, October 28th.
-Two equities research analysts have rated the stock with a sell rating, twelve have given a hold rating and six have given a buy rating to the stock.
-According to MarketBeat.com, the stock has a consensus rating of “Hold” and an average price target of $233.50.
+A number of equities research analysts have weighed in on AMGN shares.
+Royal Bank of Canada boosted their target price on shares of Amgen from $216.00 to $218.00 and gave the stock a “sector perform” rating in a report on Tuesday, December 21st.
+Oppenheimer reduced their target price on shares of Amgen from $277.00 to $272.00 and set an “outperform” rating on the stock in a report on Monday, November 1st.
+Robert W. Baird reaffirmed a “sell” rating on shares of Amgen in a research note on Thursday, October 28th.
+SVB Leerink reduced their price objective on shares of Amgen from $234.00 to $216.00 and set a “market perform” rating on the stock in a research note on Wednesday, November 3rd.
+Finally, Daiwa Capital Markets lowered shares of Amgen from an “outperform” rating to a “neutral” rating and set a $220.00 price objective on the stock. in a research note on Thursday, September 23rd.
+Two investment analysts have rated the stock with a sell rating, twelve have given a hold rating and six have issued a buy rating to the company’s stock.
+Based on data from MarketBeat, the company presently has a consensus rating of “Hold” and an average price target of $233.50.

 Amgen, Inc is a biotechnology company, which engages in the discovery, development, manufacture and marketing of human therapeutics.
 Its products include the following brands: Aranesp, Aimovig, KANJINTI, EVENITY, AMGEVITA, AVSOLA, BLINCYTO, MVASI, Corlanor, Enbrel, EPOGEN, IMLYGIC, Kyprolis, Neulasta, NEUPOGEN, Nplate, Parsabiv, Prolia, Repatha, Sensipar, Vectibix, Otezla, RIABNI, and XGEVA.